qiangyicheng/flory/docs/paper/paper.md

 Phase separation is an intrinsic property of mixtures that is widely observed in many scenarios, ranging from the simple demixing of oil and water to the condensation of biomolecules in cells.
 In multicomponent mixtures, phase separation can lead to many coexisting phases, which is crucial in many fields.
+One key step to understand phase separation is to measure or predict the composition of the coexisting phases.
 To support such research, the `flory` package provides an easily accessible, performant, and extensible code that finds coexisting phases in multicomponent mixtures.
 The package expresses the free energy of the mixtures by several orthogonal aspects to cover a broad range of physical situations.
 In contrast to existing methods, the `flory` package implements a state-of-art method that is optimized for mixtures of many components.
+The package mainly focus on the mixtures with uniform and relatively simple free energies such as Flory-Huggins free energy and its generalizations, while more complicated ones can also be supported through extensions.

 # Statement of need

-Finding coexisting phases is a general task in many fields, such as chemical engineering [@lukas2007Computational] and soft matter physics [@jacobs2023Theory].
+Finding coexisting phases is a common task in many fields, such as chemical engineering [@lukas2007Computational] and soft matter physics [@jacobs2023Theory].
+In general, the coexisting phases can be theoretically predicted by solving the balance equations between phases [@zwicker2022Evolved], or equivalently minimizing the total free energy of the whole mixture [@lukas2007Computational].
-There are several strategies to theoretically predict coexisting phases [@jacobs2023Theory], including direct spatially-resolved simulations [@shrinivas2021Phase], the construction of the convex hull of the free energy  [@mao2019Phase], solving the balance equations [@zwicker2022Evolved], and direct minimization of the free energy [@lukas2007Computational].
+Other strategies include direct spatially-resolved simulations [@shrinivas2021Phase] and the construction of the convex hull of the free energy landscape [@mao2019Phase].
-There are a few open-source packages that implement these strategies [@kwon2024Equilipy],.
+There are a few open-source packages that implement these strategies.
 Most notably, Calphad packages, including `Equilipy` [@kwon2024Equilipy], `pycalphad` [@otis2017Pycalphad] and `OpenCalphad` [@sundman2015Implementation], combine a database of candidate phases and several strategies above to compute phase diagrams of mixtures with few components.
 In addition, `SurfinPy` [@tse2022SurfinPy] applies the free energy minimization strategy to surface phases.

-However, the computational cost of finding the coexisting phases scales strongly with component count, so systems with many different components cannot be analyzed efficiently with these packages.
+Despite of the multiple useful strategies and packages above, finding coexisting phases is still challenging when the number of the components $N_\mathrm{C}$ in the mixture is large.
+The reason is that with larger $N_\mathrm{C}$, the degree of freedom increases (e.g. composition of the phases), leading to the problem of global minimization or sampling in high-dimensional space.
+For example, the convex hull strategy needs to sample the entire free energy landscape.
+Although it is very efficient for constructing phase diagrams with few components, the computational cost of sampling increases exponentially with $N_\mathrm{C}$.
+To our knowledge, the existing Calphad packages also do not focus on the mixtures with many components.
+Instead, they are designed to have high flexibility on the free energies of candidate phases.

-The `flory` Python package is designed to fill this gap.
+Therefore, the `flory` Python package tries to fill this gap.
+Compared with the existing Calphad packages, `flory` package focuses on the cases when all the candidate phases share the same free energy function.
+It assumes that the free energy function takes a rather simple form such as Flory-Huggins free energy, which is usually not included in previous packages.
+The value of the Flory-Huggins parameters can either be obtained from database such as `3PDB` [@Polymera] for realistic polymer mixtures, or freely chosen for theoretical purpose.
+The package then implements its algorithm based on this assumption, and makes use of the physical information of the free energy to explore the high-dimensional free energy landscape efficiently.
-It determines coexisting phases in a broad range of multicomponent mixtures while also being efficient enough for sampling entire phase diagrams when the composition is varied for many components.
+As the result, the `flory` package can determine coexisting phases in a range of multicomponent mixtures while also being efficient enough when the number of the components $N_\mathrm{C}$ is large.

 # Methods